-Getting a diagnosis of ‘unexplained infertility’ can be frustrating, but it can actually be a good thing, as it may mean there is not anything seriously wrong with either you or your partner.
+Getting a diagnosis of unexplained infertility can be frustrating, but it can actually be a good thing, as it may mean there is not anything seriously wrong with either you or your partner.
 Roughly 20-30% of couples may experience unexplained infertility.
-However, 30-40% of these people may eventually conceive within 7 years.

-So, what is unexplained infertility?
 Unexplained fertility issues are when a specific reason for the inability to conceive can’t be found after doing a full diagnosis.
 In the reproductive system and to ensure a viable pregnancy can occur, there are hundreds of factors that contribute.
 If one of these factors is disrupted, it can lead to infertility.
-Unfortunately, there are not tests available for all parts of the process.
+Unfortunately, there are no tests available for all parts of the process.
 There are also some issues that may only come to light through IVF, such as issues with fertilisation or implantation.

 If you are having intercourse regularly and specifically around the time of ovulation and don’t conceive after two years, you may want to go and get a fertility test.
 Please read our article on how to get pregnant naturally here.